 If your cancer comes back after radiotherapy your doctor will probably suggest surgery to remove your voicebox (total laryngectomy).

 If your cancer comes back after surgery, you are most likely to have radiotherapy.
-You might have this alongside chemotherapy or biological therapy.
+You might have this alongside chemotherapy or a targeted cancer drug.